ausybenelux/drupical/README.md

 No connection error when going to the website in a browser | SSH into the machine and run `sudo apache2ctl start` Box in wrong state error | Run `vagrant destroy`, remove the .vagrant directory and check if there are corrupt devices that should be removed in VirtualBox -> File -> Virtual Media Manager
-Network interface is defined twice | Use Vagrant 1.7.1 There was an error while executing `VBoxManage` | killall -9 VBoxHeadless && vagrant reload
+Network interface is defined twice | Use Vagrant 1.7.1 There was an error while executing `VBoxManage` | killall -9 VBoxHeadless && vagrant reload.
+If that fails, restart your machine.
+Vagrant won't boot after cancelling vagrant up with cmd + c | restart your machine

 ## Contributing